 - School of Social Work and Administrative Studies

 - International Student Information

 - Endowed Scholarships/Institutional Funds

 The graduate admission application serves as the scholarship application for prospective students for all Counseling Degree Programs at Marywood University.
 Prospective Counseling Degree Program students should adhere closely to the admissions application deadline published by University Admissions.

 The Counseling Program faculty in the Psychology and Counseling Program will determine the scholarship eligibility of each prospective graduate student based on the materials submitted in the complete admissions application.
 The primary criterion that will determine scholarship eligibility will be the cumulative undergraduate GPA.

-Full-time and part-time merit scholarships will be available.
-Full-time level scholarships will require students to matriculate in 9 or more credits each fall and spring semester.
-Part-time level scholarships will require students to matriculate in 6 or more credits each fall and spring semester.
+High participation and low participation merit scholarships will be available.
+The high participation level scholarships will require students to matriculate in 9 or more credits each fall and spring semester.
+The low participation level scholarships will require students to matriculate in 6 or more credits each fall and spring semester.

 Scholarships are renewable each academic year if the Counseling Program student remains in good academic standing.

 Prospective and current graduate students in Counseling Degree Programs who wish to be considered for graduate assistantship should submit a resume electronically according to the Master's Degree and Post Baccalaureate Assistantship Program.